jaskho/jquery-forms-controller/README.md

 # Overview

-This project consists of three compenents:
+This project is really three projects in one:

-1. FormsController - Light-weight, modular application framework, implemented as a jQuery plugin
+1. FormsController - Light-weight, modular application framework, implemented as a jQuery plugin.
+Provides centralized event handling, state management and display updating, with a pluggable architecture for the integration of additional functional components.

-2. Validation module - Flexible input validation and feedback framework, implemented as a jQuery plugin
+2. Validation module - Flexible input control, validation and feedback messaging framework, implemented as a FormsController plugin (and, incidentally, as a jQuery plugin).
+Supports arbitrarily complex validation and prompting/signaling scenarios (see below).

+The FormsController and Validation module together provide for a flexible, roughly MVC-style, form-based interface.

-3. FlowTabs widget - jQuery widget for implementing a multi-step process via a tabbed display
+3. FlowTabs widget - jQuery widget for implementing a multi-step process via a tabbed display.

-Together, these allow a complex form to be presented as a managed sequence, wizard-style process, using a tabs metaphor to provide user feedback and orientation.
+Together with the FormsController/Validation module, allows a complex form to be presented as a managed-sequence, wizard-style process, using a tabs metaphor to provide user feedback and orientation.

-The FormsController framework implements a pluggable architecture.
-The Validation and FlowTabs components are FormsController plugins, and thus are dependent upon FormsController.
-However, decoupling one or both into standalone jQuery plugins would be relatively trivial.
+(As an aside, although the Validation and FlowTabs modules have been implemented as FormsController plugins, decoupling one or both into standalone jQuery plugins would be relatively trivial.)

 # Form Controller jQuery Plugin

-Provides a framework for presenting interactive forms, with flexible and extensible
-+ validatation
-+ event management
-+ user messaging

 ## Framework Logic

-The FormController centralizes and organizes the processing of user actions and the application's responses to those actions.
+The FormController centralizes and organizes the processing of user actions and the application's responses to those actions, as delegated to/determined by component modules.

 By default, processing follows these steps, in order:
 + Event capture and delegation: ::refreshForm().
 + State Management: ::customOnChange().
-All necessary changes to the data (not UI) state are performed.
-+ Validation.  ::validateForm().
-Evaluates entries per default and custom rules
+Component modules transform model data in response to the event.
++ Validation/business logic.  ::validateForm().
+Component modules evaluate new application state and register necessary responses.
-+ UI Update.  ::updateDynamicElements() & customUpdateUI().
++ UI Update.  ::updateDynamicElements() & ::customUpdateUI().
 All UI changes are performed here.

 ## Event Capturing